astrogear/12vdc-extension/README.md

 Difference in power between meter and the ASIAIR due to loss in regulator?

-Slewing measurement seems low -
+Slewing measurement seems low - the mount suggests it should draw more power.
+This may be an issue with the measurement by the ASIAIR averaging?